facebookresearch/habitat-lab/examples/siro_sandbox/README.md

     2. hold Q and move mouse
 * `M` to reset to a new episode.

+## Collecting a rearrange demonstration with a solo user-controlled humanoid (no robot agent)

+TODO

 ## Debugging visual sensors

 Add `--debug-images` argument followed by the camera sensors ids to enable debug observations visualization in the app GUI.
 For example, to visualize agent1's head depth sensor observations add: `--debug-images agent_1_head_depth`.